 Current street roadway standards should be retained, and augmented to simplify the exception criteria, aligning it with future land use.
 Minor modification is also needed to accommodate wider sidewalks along district seams.
 The residential street standards provide a modification of roadway width from 26 feet to 28 feet where on-street parking is in more active use.
-Because on-street parking will be more actively used in neighborhoods with high intensity fabric, the standard here may default to 28 feet.
-Similarly, neighborhoods with low intensity fabric will have low on-street parking usage and should be less justified to allow for wider streets.
+Because on-street parking will be more actively used in neighborhoods with Fine Grained and Traditional Fabric, the standard here may default to 28 feet.
+Similarly, neighborhoods with Picturesque Fabric will have low on-street parking usage and should be less justified to allow for wider streets.

-To further support pedestrian and bicycling safety, the standard residential street posted speed should be lowered to 20 mph.
-Unfortunately current leglisation does not permit posting speeds below 25 mph.
-Across the world, including in other US states, "20 is Plenty" campaigns have reduced speeds on residential streets to 20mph or below.
-Legislative change is necessary to improve pedestrian and bicycle safety on neighborhood streets.
+To further support pedestrian and bicycling safety, the posted speed throughout town should be lowered as much as possible.
+Unfortunately current legislation does not permit posting speeds below 25 mph, while across the world, including in other US states, "20 is Plenty" campaigns have reduced speeds on residential streets to 20mph or below.
+Today, speeds should be lowered as much as possible, and future support provided to any legislative campaigns that would permit speeds to be lowered further by municipalities.